Palaeolagus

 Palaeolagus ('ancient hare') is an extinct genus of lagomorph.
-Palaeolagus lived in the Eocene and Oligocene epochs of North America.
+Palaeolagus lived during the Eocene and Oligocene epochs of North America.

 Taxonomy

 The fossil remains of rabbits are scanty and those specimens that have been found are often too fragmentary to determine satisfactory the relationship with living forms.
 Most recent phylogenetic analyses have recovered it as a close relative of the last common ancestor of living Leporidae and Ochotonidae, as it displays a mosaic of characters typical of both groups.
 The bones of rabbits and hares are lightweight and fragile in structure, and so they are not easily preserved as fossils.
 Most of the species are inhabitants of uplands where conditions are not ideal for preservation.
 In a few deposits, rabbit remains seem numerous but many fossil species are known only from a few teeth and bones.

 Description

 The 25 cm long creature closely resembled modern rabbits.
 They were common herbivorous inhabitants of the savannas, plains, and woodlands of North America 30 million years ago.

+Palaeolagus had rooted and hypsodont teeth.
+Compared to both present-day leporids and ochotonids, the maxillary cheek teeth of Palaeolagus possessed an expanded lagicone structure.